 So as I taught, I felt like I over-explained everything.
-Maybe I was confusing the barista-in-training and making this task much more complicated than I should?
+Was I confusing the barista-in-training and making this task much more complicated than I should?

-Well, time passed, and about a year later, I was working the bar with another partner.
-We were dancing back there.
-Pumping out drinks, handed off with confidence, having fun, and making connections.
+Well, time passed, and about a year later, I was working the bar with a partner.
+We were dancing back and forth as we pumped out drinks, handed off with confidence.
+We were having fun, and making connections.
 At the end of our rush, I turned to my co-worker and said, “I love working bar with you!
 You do such a good job!”

-To which she said with a little laugh, “You should.
+With a laugh she said, “You should.
 You trained me.”

 And I’d forgotten.
-Not only had I forgotten, but I hadn’t even realized that she’d understood and practiced that which I taught her.
+Not only had I forgotten, but I wasn’t even aware that she’d understood and practiced what I taught her.
 For the first time, I realized someone had listened to me, and I’d actually trained someone to do their job well.

-Knowing God is the essential in life – I want my kids to grasp Him.
-And when my daughter asks why did God make bad guys?
+Knowing God is the essential in life.
+I want my kids to grasp Him.
+When my daughter asks why did God make bad guys?
 And is the boy at school a bad guy, because he doesn’t know Jesus?
-I’m stumped.
-And maybe that sounds simple to some, but to me, that’s a very big question.
-And I stumble through it, hoping she sees that we’re all sinners in need of Jesus.
-Hoping that she sees God didn’t make bad guys, but we choose our own paths.
+I’m stuck with where to begin.
+Maybe that sounds simple to some, but to me, those are very big questions.
+I stumble through, hoping she sees we’re all sinners in need of Jesus.
+Hoping she sees God didn’t make bad guys, but we choose our own paths.

-And I wish there was a manual on this job—parenting – that I could tell her to turn to page one twenty four, and scroll my finger down the paragraphs to the exact right answer.
+I wish there was a manual on this job—parenting.
+I would tell her to turn to page one twenty four, and scroll my finger down the paragraphs to the exact right answer.

-And I think to myself…ahem…that’s what the Bible’s for!
-To teach and instruct.
-Written as clearly as possible, because it’s written by God.
+And I think to myself—ahem, that’s what the Bible’s for: to teach and instruct.
+It’s written as clearly as possible, because it’s written by God.
 But the Bible’s just another book if it doesn’t have the quickening of the Holy Spirit.

 2 Timothy 2:15 says, “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”

-And 1 Peter 3:15 says, “Be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear.”
+1 Peter 3:15 says, “Be ready always to give an answer to every man that asketh you a reason of the hope that is in you with meekness and fear.”

-My job as a parent is to know my God.
-To study to show myself approved – to be ready to give an answer with meekness and fear.
-And my job is to pray through it all, to wait on the Lord to bring quickening to the understanding of my children.
+My job is to pray through it all, to wait on the Lord to bring understanding to my children.

 Today, I’m encouraged as I remember the barista I trained.
 She listened to me.
-She chose to practice that which I taught.
-And she was great at her job.
+She chose to practice what I taught, and she was great at her job.
 Not because of me.
 I only passed on what I’d learned.

-And that’s what I’m doing with my children.
-Passing on what I’ve learned.
-And as I place them in the hands of the Lord by faith, I have hope that they’re listening, that the Holy Spirit will teach them, softening their hearts and leading them to understanding.
-That one day, they’ll be great in the Lord.
+I’m doing the same thing with my children—passing on what I’ve learned.
+As I place them in the hands of the Lord by faith, I have hope that they’re listening.
+I’m trusting that the Holy Spirit will teach them, softening their hearts and leading them to understanding.
+And maybe one day, their faith will be great.
 Not because of me, but all because of Him.